 Problem Procedure Battery does not charge when the AC adaptor is attached.
 If the battery is completely discharged, it will not begin charging immediately.
 In these instances, wait a few minutes before trying again.
 If the battery still does not charge, check that the power outlet the AC adaptor is connected to its supplying power.
 This can be tested by plugging another appliance into it.
 Check whether the battery is hot or cold to the touch - if so, it will not charge properly and should be allowed to reach room temperature before you try again.
 Unplug the AC adaptor and remove the battery to make sure its connecting terminals are clean - if necessary wipe them with a soft dry cloth lightly dipped in alcohol.
 Connect the AC adaptor and replace the battery, taking care to ensure that it is securely seated in the computer.
 Check the DC IN/Battery indicator.
 If it does not glow, allow the computer to charge the battery for at least twenty minutes.
 If the DC IN/Battery indicator starts to glow after this period, allow the battery to continue to charge for at least another twenty minutes before turning on the computer.
 However, if the indicator still does not glow, the battery might be at the end of its operating life and should be replaced.
 However, if you do not believe the battery is at the end of its operating life, you should speak to TOSHIBA Support.
 Battery does not power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential.
 In these instances, you should fully discharge the battery and then attempt to charge it again.
-Check the Power saver option under Choose or customize a power plan in the Power Options .
+Check the Power saver option under Select a power plan in the Power Options .

-Real Time Clock
+Real-Time Clock

-Problem Pro ocedure
+Problem Pro cedure

-The BIOS setting and system date/ time are lost. disc sto only pre TO If the RTC battery becomes completely discharged, the realtime clock and calendar will stop working.
-The RTC battery should be replaced only by your dealer or by a TOSHIBA servicere presentative, and then set the date/time in the TOSHIBA Setup Utility by using the following steps:
+The BIOS setting and system date/ time are lost. disc stop only pres the RTC battery becomes completely charged, the real-time clock and calendar will be working.
+The RTC battery should be replaced by by your dealer or by a TOSHIBA service sentative, and then set the date/time in the SHIBA Setup Utility by using the following os:

 1. Launch the TOSHIBA Setup Utility.

-Refer to the TOSHIBA Setup Utility section for further information.
+Refer to the section for further information.

 2. Set the date in the System Date field.

 3. Set the time in the System Time field.

 4. Follow the on-screen instructions to proceed.